dlang-community/D-YAML/docsrc/tutorials/custom_types.rst

 We use the *addImplicitResolver* method of *Resolver*, passing the tag, regular expression the value must match to resolve to this tag, and a string of possible starting characters of the value.
-Then we pass the *Resolver* to the constructor of *Loader*.
+Then we pass the *Resolver* to *Loader*.

 Note that resolvers added first override ones added later.
 If no resolver matches a scalar, YAML string tag is used.
 Therefore our custom values must not